SupportLog In

 What is the criteria for each frequency category (low, medium, and high)?

-To determine frequency of visitation to a location, Foursquare looks at all of the visits to a place or place category and separates visitors into the top third of visits (high), middle third (medium), and bottom third of visits (low).
+To calculate visitation frequency, Foursquare analyzes all visits to a specific place or place category and assigns visitors into three groups: high, medium, and low frequency.
+The "high" group includes the fewest visitors (those who visit most often like employees or loyalists), "medium" includes more visitors (those who visit a place often), and "low" includes the largest group (those who occasionally visit a place).
 These buckets are unique to each location, so we are not able to provide absolute numbers to define what equates to high, medium, or low frequency.

 How do I change my segment titles to an AND or an OR statement?